-- Medication calculation CBAs are to be passed at 95% and do not fall under the 80% benchmark, as discussed above. - HESI assessments do not apply to the established 80% benchmark, rather a Score of 900.
+- For PNE 104 Synthesis of Practical Nursing and NUR 270 Synthesis of Professional Nursing, the medication calculation CBAs are to be passed at 95% and do not fall under the 77% benchmark, as discussed above. - HESI assessment raw scores do not apply to the established 77% benchmark, rather a Score of 900 is required for each HESI Assessment.

-10.3b Clinical Grade (For all PN/NUR Clinical Courses)
+10.3b Clinical Grade (For all PNE / NUR Clinical Courses)

 Clinical is graded on a satisfactory/unsatisfactory basis.
-Student must demonstrate satisfactory clinical performance as described in the Competency Performance Evaluation Tool (CPET) for Clinical, and satisfactorily meet all course requirements to pass the course (see Appendix O - Competency Performance Evaluation Tool).
+Students must demonstrate satisfactory clinical performance as described in the Competency Performance Evaluation Tool (CPET) for Clinical, and satisfactorily meet all course requirements to pass the course (see Appendix M - Competency Performance Evaluation Tool).
 In the event a student fails the clinical component, the highest course grade the student may earn is "F".